jdereg/json-io/README.md

     SHORT_META_KEYS         // If set, then @type => @t, @keys => @k, @items => @e,
                             // @ref => @r, and @id => @i

-#### All of the values below are public constants from `JsonReader`, used by placing them as keys in the arguments map.
+#### All of the optional values below are public constants from `JsonReader`, used by placing them as keys in the arguments map.

+    CUSTOM_READER_MAP       // Set to Map<Class, JsonReader.JsonClassReaderEx> to
+                            // override the default JSON reader for a given class.
+    NOT_CUSTOM_READER_MAP   // Set to Collection<Class> to indicate classes that should
+                            // not be read by a custom reader.
     USE_MAPS                // If set to boolean true, the read-in JSON will be
                             // turned into a Map of Maps (JsonObject) representation.
 Note
                             // that calling the JsonWriter on this root Map will indeed
                             // write the equivalent JSON stream as was read.
     TYPE_NAME_MAP           // If set, this map will be used when writing @type values.
                             // Allows short-hand abbreviations of type names.
-    UNKNOWN_TYPE    // Set to null (or leave out), unknown objects are returned as Maps.
+    UNKNOWN_TYPE            // Set to null (or leave out), unknown objects are returned
-                    // Set to String class name, and unknown objects will be created
+                            // as Maps.
+Set to String class name, and unknown objects
-                    // as with this class name, and the fields will be set on it.
+                            // will be created as with this class name, and the fields
-                    // Set to false, and an exception will be thrown when an unknown
+                            // will be set on it.
+Set to false, and an exception will be
-                    // object type is encountered.
-The location in the JSON will
+                            // thrown when an unknown object type is encountered.
+The
-                    // be given.
+                            // location in the JSON will be given.

 ### Customization
 New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.  **json-io** 1.x required a custom method be implemented on the object which was having its JSON format customized.
 This support has been removed.
 That approach required access to the source code for the class being customized.
 The new **json-io** 2.0+ approach allows you to customize the JSON format for classes for which you do not have the source code.